cncf/wg-serverless/workflow/spec/spec.md

 the defined timeout no workflow instance should be created.
 Otherwise the timeout resets while we are waiting for the next defined event.

-If the event state is not a starting state, the timeout property defines the time period from when the state becomes active.
-If the defined event conditions (regardless of the value of the exclusive property) are not satisfied within the defined timeout period, the event state should transition to the next state or end the workflow instance in case it is an end state without performing any actions.
+If the Event task is not a starting task, the timeout property defines the time period from when the task becomes active.
+If the defined event conditions (regardless of the value of the exclusive property) are not satisfied within the defined timeout period, the event task should transition to the next task or end the workflow instance in case it is an end task without performing any actions.

 #### Action Definition